h8d13/LKFS/README.md

 ./run.sh
 ```

-You can also just use it like a normal Alpine install `apk add micro-tetris`
+You can then just use it like a normal Alpine install `apk add micro-tetris`

-(You can add `-vvv` to see exactly where the 14kb of Tetris are going)
+(You can add `-vvv` if you want to see exactly where the 14kb of Tetris are going)

 [1989 Tetris Obf](https://tromp.github.io/tetris.html)